trippdavis/Pokedex-Day2/README.md

 The Backbone `parse` method gives us the opportunity to massage an incoming JSON object into the attributes our Backbone model will have.
-It also happens to be a great place to intercept any nested data and use that data to populate associated collections.
+`parse` also happens to be a great place to intercept any nested data and use that data to populate associated collections.

 Write a `parse(payload)` method on `Pokemon`. `payload` here is the